raaowx/dotfiles/README.md

 This repository has been created for store and backup all configurations of my development tools.
 All files has been created thinking only in my workflows.
 I make it public because I want to share it, if you find something useful, feel free to copy it.

-## Bash

-The folder contains all my configurations for [Bash](https://www.gnu.org/software/bash/) shell.
-In those files you will find all my environment variables, aliases, functions, etc.

 ## iTerm2

 The folder contains my configuration for [iTerm2](https://iterm2.com) terminal and the profile I use.